laurengordonfahn/daily/README.md

 8) Note that package.json was first sourced off of create-react-app.
 If you want to read more: https://github.com/facebookincubator/create-react-app/blob/master/README.md.
 This project uses webpack to building all frontend files.
 In packages.json devDependencies is empty but before this project was deployed held the react-scripts requirement found now in dependencies.
-This change enabled deployement in build mode.
+This change enabled deployment in build mode.

 ```
 ## Installing:
 1) create a database using postgres and source the database.
 To learn more about postgres: https://www.postgresql.org/download/.
-The seed.py file containes basic color options for your calendar and is essential.
+The seed.py file contains basic color options for your calendar and is essential.
 ```
     $ createdb daily
     $ python model.py